pattonsgirl/CEG3120/Projects/Project0/Rubric.md

 ## GitHub ( / 2)

-Provide basic how-to-use guides for both.
-This should be short and sweet so that you can refer to it as a quick guide.
+Provide basic how-to-use guides.
+For credit this should be enough to info to understand what a Pull Request is (1 pt) and how to perform one (1 pt).

-- Pull requests
+- Pull Requests

+## SSH ( / 2)

+Provide basic how-to-use guides.
+For credit this should be enough to info to understand what a Pull Request is and how to perform one.

 - SSH authentication to repositories
+- SSH authentication to an AWS instance
+- Using the `config` file in the `.ssh` folder

 ## Demonstrations ( / 5)